ravi-aratchige/IPCV/README.md

 ### 3. Install Dependencies

-Set up your project with the necessary packages and libraries.
-After activating the virtual environment, enter the following command:
+Set up your project with the necessary packages and libraries. <b>After activating the virtual environment</b>, enter the following command:

 ```shell
 pip install -r requirements.txt